Online Master's Degree in Special Education

 This unique accelerated program will prepare you to become a certified Special Education teacher in Pennsylvania while also providing the advanced training of a master’s degree in special education.

 In this Pennsylvania Department of Education-approved program, you’ll gain theoretical knowledge and practical instructional skills for special education classrooms.
 You’ll also explore and analyze the social, political, and economic issues that influence the course of public education in the United States.
-Through our Masters in Special Education, we offer a choice of three specific qualifications:

 The online Master's degree in Special Education will expand your skillset with rigorous course content that prepares you for advanced educational practice in PreK-12 classrooms.
 We also provide the tools you need to pursue self-directed professional action research and evaluate new instructional techniques after graduation.

 As a GMercyU Masters in Special Education graduate, you will be able to: